EIrwin/stubble/README.md

-#stubby - Mock JSON API Generator
+#stubble - Mock JSON API Generator

-## What is stubby?
+## What is stubble?
-Stubby is a mock JSON API generator that uses a YAML specification to define mock API endpoints and responses.
+Stubble is a mock JSON API generator that uses a YAML specification to define mock API endpoints and responses.

-## Why stubby?
+## Why stubble?
 Current API response mocking solutions bloat client and/or server side code.
-Stubby can be ran 100% from your client and server leaving it clean and free of unecessary bloat.
+Stubble can be ran 100% from your client and server leaving it clean and free of unecessary bloat.

 ## Example

-Stubby expects a simple `YAML` configuration to generate a mock JSON API.
+Stubble expects a simple `YAML` configuration to generate a mock JSON API.

  ```
 host: "localhost"